SophieHogg/SophieHogg.github.io/README.md

 ![My portfolio](./images/portfolio.PNG)

+This project was completed using HTML, CSS and JavaScript as part of my time at \_nology.

 ## Colour Palette

 I enjoy taking my colour palettes from Australian flora.
 This is a unifying factor throughout all of my personal projects.
 In this case, I used the palette based the foliage and bark of Australian gum trees, with a lot of faded greens and pale grey-brown colours.